Clutchard/Enrollment-Bot/README.md

-For testing class enrollment use course number 328 to succesfully enroll For a failure use class code 12345 to test error check
+For testing class enrollment use course number 328 to succesfully enroll For a failure use class code 12345 to test error check for testing the loop in shopping cart use 1876